 At TGB we believe that doing business sustainably is key to building long-term growth and stakeholder value.
 We believe that a company which embraces sustainability taps deeper into its own potential; it challenges itself to think of new ways of doing business and enriching communities around it.
-Being a company focused on natural beverages, we are committed to sustainable beverage production and consumption across the value chainfrom ethical sourcing to the time the beverage reaches the consumers.
+Being a company focused on natural beverages, we are committed to sustainable beverage production and consumption across the value chain- from sustainable sourcing to the time the beverage reaches the consumers.

-In 2014, for the third year in a row, TGB was recognized on the Climate Disclosure Leade rship Index (CDLI), and ranked first in the Consumer Staples sector in India by CDP.
-Our carbon intensity has decreased by 28% over the past three financial years.
-The carbon footprint of Tata Global Beverages is monitored across 65 different sites in Asia, Africa, Europe, North America and Australia, and independently certified by British Standards Institution (BSI) as per ISO 14064.
-We have installed energy efficient probat roasters in Eight O'Clock Coffee factory in Landover and have planned solar water heater in MEMW factory.
+In 2015, for the fourth year in a row, TGB was recognized on the Climate Disclosure Leadership Index (CDLI), and ranked second in India by CDP.
+The carbon footprint of Tata Global Beverages is monitored across 67 different sites in Asia, Africa, Europe, North America and Australia.
+We have installed energy efficient probat roasters in Eight O'Clock Coffee factory in Landover and have planned solar water heater in Himalayan water factory.
 The Eagelscliffe factory in UK, an ISO 50001 certified unit for Energy management, has reduced its energy consumption by 7.7% from 260 kwh/ tonne to 240 kwh/ tonne.
-Renewable energy is another focus area with the use of wind energy in Tata Coffee Theni, and bio gas in Lonach Dairy farm of Watawala plantations.
+Renewable energy is another focus area with the use of wind energy and solar energy in Tata Coffee Theni, and bio gas in Lonach Dairy farm of Watawala plantations - an associate company of TGB.

 TGB is encouraging its suppliers to use ecological practices such as bio-pesticides, biological agents, tillage etc. in their farms.
-The Hathikuli estate of APPL and Chundavurrai estate of KDHP, associate companies of TGB, produce organic certified tea.
-In August 2014, TGB initiated Project Sustainable Plant Protection Formulation (S-PPF), which is collaboration between Tata Group companies - TGB, Rallis, Tata Chemicals, Amalgamated Plantations (APPL), Kanan Devan Hill Plantations (KDHP) and Tata Coffee.
+The Hathikuli estate of APPL (Amalgamated Plantations) and Chundavurrai estate of KDHP (Kanan Devan Hills Plantations), associate companies of TGB, produce organic certified tea.
+In August 2014, TGB initiated Project Sustainable Plant Protection Formulation (S-PPF), which is collaboration between Tata Group companies - TGB, Rallis, Tata Chemicals, our associate companies - Amalgamated Plantations (APPL), Kanan Devan Hill Plantations (KDHP) and our subsidiary, Tata Coffee.
 S-PPF is being implemented with the objective of developing a portfolio of bio-pesticides and corresponding package of practices.
 In this unique initiative, over 20 multidisciplinary scientists from the Tata Group have studied the biology and ecology of tea pests, evaluated alternative practices for their management, and conducted over 20 field trials on bio-pesticide control of significant tea pests.
-"In a short period of 7 months, Project S-PPF has already delivered a range of plant based formulations that are being tried on tea crop pests.
-Over 20 multi-locational field trials in Munnar, Annamailais and Assam have been performed, and we are witnessing some very positive results in controlling red spider mites and termites using these bio-pesticides."
-The challenges includes promoting behavioural changes in tea producers towards rejuvenation of eco-system including soil health, crop protection, bio-diversity etc. The project also has the potential to be expanded and deployed for other crops.
-Tata Global Beverages (TGB) has also signed a Letter of Intent (LoI) with UPASI Tea Research Foundation to explore possibilities of pheromone management for helopeltis.
+NA01: A bio-pesticide for red spider mite showing bio-efficacy comparable to chemical acaracide has been developed, and has been applied for patenting and statuary approval.
+Project S-PPF has been declared the winner in Tata Innovista 2016, a group-wide programrrme held annually by the Tata Innovation Forum (TIF) to encourage, recognise and showcase outstanding innovations done by Tata companies this year.
+In a short period of 7 months, Project S-PPF has already delivered a range of plant based formulations that are being tried on tea crop pests.
+The challenges includes promoting behavioural changes in tea producers towards rejuvenation of eco-system including soil health, crop protection, bio-diversity etc.